infinite-table/infinite-react/www/content/docs/reference/hooks/index.page.md

 <Prop name="useInfiniteColumnEditor" >

-> Allows you to write a custom editor to be used for [inline editing](/docs/learn/editing/inline-editing).
+> Allows you to write a custom editor to be used for [editing](/docs/learn/editing/overview).
+The hook returns an <TypeLink name="InfiniteColumnEditorContextType" /> object shape.

+Inside this hook, you can also call <HookLink name="useInfiniteColumnCell" /> to get access to the cell-related information.

 See related <PropLink name="columns.components.Editor" />

-The hook returns an object with the following properties:

- * `initialValue` - the initial value for the editor.
- * `value` - the current value for the editor.
-You can make this controlled - to achieve this, make sure that when the editor is changed, you call the `setValue` function with the new value.
- * `setValue: (value) => void` - a function that can be used to update the `value` of the editor, as described above.
- * `confirmEdit: (value?) => void` - call this to confirm the edit and close the editor.
-If you have called `setValue` while editing (meaning your editor was controlled), you don't have to pass any parameters to this function. - the last value of the editor will be used.
-If your editor is uncontrolled and you haven't called `setValue`, you need to call `confirmEdit` with the value that you want to confirm for the edit.
- * `cancelEdit: () => void` - call this to cancel the edit and close the editor.
-Doesn't require any parameters.
- * `rejectEdit: (error?) => void` - call this to reject the edit and close the editor.
-You can pass an `Error` object when calling this function to specify the reason for the rejection.
- * `readOnly: boolean` - if the editor should be rendered as readonly (for example, while the edit is being confirmed or persisted asynchronously).

-Inside this hook, you can also use the <HookLink name="useInfiniteColumnCell" /> hook.

 <Note>